yjzhenglamarmota/yujiezheng_website/content/project/InSAR/index.md

 The central goal of my research is to promote the use of modern geodetic datasets – primarily interferometric synthetic aperture radar (InSAR) measurements to study Earth’s surface changes due to natural and anthropological processes.
 I am interested in advancing theories and developing algorithms to produce InSAR-based displacement products that have higher resolution, accuracy, and shorter latency.

-In the past, my collaboraters and I have worked on developing geocoded SAR InSAR processing algorithm; developing covariance matrix for InSAR decorrelation noise and investigating InSAR closure phase and its impacts on InSAR time-series.
+In the past, my collaboraters and I have worked on (1)developing geocoded SAR InSAR processing algorithm (2)developing covariance matrix for InSAR decorrelation noise (3)investigating InSAR closure phase and its impacts on InSAR time-series.

 In the future, I am interested in combining statistical models, machine learning methods, and change detection algorithms to facilitate the production of analysis-ready data in a live system.
 I am particularly excited about InSAR’s ability to measure small signals in noisy environments, an ability that is greatly enhanced with the modern constellation of SAR satellites.